Code-Institute-Submissions/MSP1-1/README.md

 -   One page with multiple sections to be responsive on all device sizes
 -   Sections include Product Features, Accesories, Video Review and Contact
 -   Footer to include Social media links
--   Hosted, colour alette-adherent video in the hero
+-   Self-hosted Hero video that adheres to brand guidelines
--   Interactive off-site youtube video
+-   Embedded youtube video
--   Call to Action to direct user to get in touch for a quote
+-   Call to Action to direct user to contact section
 -   Embedded Google Map
 -   Scroll Spy feature to update Nav Bar highlights